yogiz/autopbn-py/README.md

-# autopbn Wordpress Auto Poster
+# Autopbn - Wordpress Auto Poster

-##Private Blog Network Tools For Seo Practicioner
+## Bulk PBN Domain Auto Poster with Python

 This Python program using selenium to automate new post in wordpress.